-As a personal training company writing this, you may be thinking this is going to be another drill sergeant speech telling you how you’ll need to trim the fat off your turkey, stick to Brussels sprouts, and steer well away from any Christmas pudding.
+You may be thinking this is going to be another drill sergeant speech telling you how you’ll need to steer clear of the Christmas pudding, trim all the fat off your turkey and stick to a diet based on Brussels sprouts.

 Water will help mitigate the delirious effects of alcohol, as well as squash any cravings.

-Given the number of drinking opportunities you’ll have over this festive period, pick your nights wisely as too many nights of heavy drinking can quickly undo a lot of your hard work.
+Pick your nights wisely, because too many nights of heavy drinking can quickly undo all your hard work.

 No matter how busy you may become over the festive period, you absolutely must make training one of your top priorities.

-Training hard will keep you insulin sensitive, burn a ton of unnecessary calories and keep your metabolism ticking.
+This will keep you insulin sensitive, burn a ton of unnecessary calories, and keep your metabolism ticking over.

-While it may not be the time to set any personal bests, plan on doing something active every day – even if it’s only for 30 minutes.
+- Plan on doing something active every day, even if it’s only for 30 minutes.

-If you are in the gym, a good strategy for the Christmas period is to focus on doing higher reps, with a full range of motion, and accumulating as much blood flow as possible.
+- Focus on higher-rep workouts.
+If you’re in the gym, go for a full range of motion, and accumulate as much blood flow as possible.